FL Studio Mobile

 - Calibrate the device (optional) - This is normally done once and remembered.
 Some devices will need to perform a calibration each time the App is restarted.
 The purpose is to accurately align recorded audio with the Playlist.

 - Optionally open the Channel Rack to access the monitor control.
 Tap the microphone icon to mute/activate the live audio monitoring.
-OFF: The input is recorded but not audible through FL Studio Mobile.
-ON: The input is recorded and is also audible through FL Studio Mobile.
+When recording this should normally be OFF: The input is recorded but not audible through FL Studio Mobile while this is happening.
+When this is set to ON: The input is recorded and is also audible through FL Studio Mobile.
+This WILL cause a feedback-loop (squealing and screeching) if you select this option without headphones on.

 - Tap the 'Record' button and start recording.